Lightning-AI/torchmetrics/README.md

 # metric on all batches using custom accumulation
 acc = metric.compute()
 print(f"Accuracy on all data: {acc}")

-# Reseting internal state such that metric ready for new data
-metric.reset()
 ```

 Module metric usage remains the same when using DDP.